If so, how?

 But all of this presupposes the answer to a more important and in some ways more interesting question, namely: Do we really need to amend the Constitution?

 From Greve’s account, it sounds as if most if not all of the gathered experts agreed that it should.
-Most seemed to think major improvements are needed.
-But what kind of improvements, exactly?
+But how?
 A bunch of ideas were thrown out.
 Greve reports:

 A dismaying number of amendment proposals aimed to Europeanize the U.S. Constitution … Others sought to make the republic yet more ‘democratic’ …

 Mercifully, all but one of the 30 or so proposed amendments went down in an impromptu straw poll.
 The lone proposal to garner a two-thirds majority was the actual Equal Rights Amendment that cratered back when. …